 where $K$ represents the number of sensors and $M$ represents the number of quantization levels at each local sensor.
 The conditional density $p(\bar{\textbf{y}}_k|\textbf{u}_k(m))$ in (\ref{fusion rule v3}) is a complex multi-variate Gaussian density, $\bar{\textbf{y}}_k \sim C\mathcal{N}(0,\,\textbf{C}_{\bar{\textbf{y}}})$, $\textbf{C}_{\bar{\textbf{y}}}$ represents the diagonal matrix with entries $\textbf{C}_{\bar{\textbf{y}}}(j,j)=\sigma_n^{2}$ for $j\neq m$ and $\textbf{C}_{\bar{\textbf{y}}}(j,j)=P_k \sigma_h^{2}+ \sigma_n^{2}$ for $j=m$, where $j=1, ..., M$.
 We can prove that $p(\bar{\textbf{y}}_k|\textbf{u}_k(m))$ equals to

-The values of $ p(\textbf{u}_k(m)|H_1)$ represent the probability masses under hypothesis $H_1$, which are estimated as:
+The values of $ p(\textbf{u}_k(m)|H_1)$ represents the probability masses under hypothesis $H_1$, which are estimated as:

-where ${p_m^{H_1}(A_n)}$ represents the probability mass under $H_1$ as shown in Figure \ref{Partitioning of the pdf for the observations at each sensor} for an observed signal level $A_n$ which is the mean of the Gaussian signal.\\ The values of $ p(\textbf{u}_k(m)|H_0)$ represent the probability masses under hypothesis $H_0$:
+where ${p_m^{H_1}(A_n)}$ represents the probability mass under $H_1$ as shown in Figure \ref{Partitioning of the pdf for the observations at each sensor} for an observed signal level $A_n$ which is the mean of the Gaussian signal.\\ The value of $ p(\textbf{u}_k(m)|H_0)$ represents the probability masses under hypothesis $H_0$: